istevens/stam_confirmation_bias/article.rst

 reasoning.
 [LARRICK2004]_ In his recount of the Peloponnesian War, Thucydides (460BC-395BC) called confirmation bias a "habit"::

-"… for it is a habit of mankind to entrust to careless hope what they long for, and to use sovereign reason to thrust aside what they do not fancy.
+    "… for it is a habit of mankind to entrust to careless hope what they long for, and to use sovereign reason to thrust aside what they do not fancy."

 Sir Francis Bacon (1561-1626) was more inclined to treat confirmation bias as a trick of the mind::

     "The human understanding when it has once adopted an opinion (either as being the received opinion or as being agreeable to itself) draws all things else to support and agree with it."

 It wasn't until 1960, when psychologist Peter Wason performed his first selection experiment, that confirmation bias was studied and named.